geokyr/ece-ntua-software-engineering/README.md

 ## Project Description

 This project's goal is to produce an **information system** that is responsible for the **interoperability on motorway tolls**.
-This will include a **backend** that will support data management functions between the different toll operators, a **CLI** that will be used to interact with the system, operating as a client on the backend's REST API and a **Web Application** that will be used to present the data to the end user, operating as a client on the backend's REST API, as well.
+This will include a **backend** that will support data management functions between the different toll operators, a **CLI** that will be used to interact with the system, operating as a client on the **backend's REST API** and a **Web Application** that will be used to present the data to the end user, operating as a client on the **backend's REST API**, as well.

 ## Tools
 For the development of the application, we used the following tools: